Mordris/langchain-clickhouse-sql-agent/README.md

     cd langchain-clickhouse-sql-agent
     ```

-2.  **Create the environment file:**
+2.  **Create your environment file from the template:**
-    Create a file named `.env` in the project root to store your secret key.
+    Copy the example file to create your own local configuration.

+    ```bash
+    cp .env.example .env
     ```

+3.  **Edit the `.env` file:**
+    Open the newly created `.env` file and add your secret OpenAI API key.
+You can leave the `CLICKHOUSE` variables as they are for this demo.
+    ```
     # .env
-    OPENAI_API_KEY=sk-YourSecretOpenAIKeyGoesHere
+    OPENAI_API_KEY="sk-YourSecretOpenAIKeyGoesHere"
+    CLICKHOUSE_DB="e_commerce_analytics"
+    CLICKHOUSE_USER="default"
+    CLICKHOUSE_PASSWORD="learn_password"
     ```

 ### Step 2: Set Up the ClickHouse Database

 Before running the agent, you must start the ClickHouse server and populate it with the test data.
+This process is fully automated by the configuration you just set.

 1.  **Start the ClickHouse Server:**
-    This command will start the database container in the background.
+    This command will start the database container in the background, automatically creating the `e_commerce_analytics` database with the specified user and password.

     ```bash
     docker-compose up -d clickhouse-server